RodionChachura/booksconcepts.com/content/blog/the-third-door-by-alex-banayan/index.md

 date: 2019-04-19
 title: "“The Third Door” by Alex Banayan"
 draft: false
 description: "While reading this book, I wrote down the main concepts from it.
-You may find them useful if you just finished reading audiobook or want to refresh knowledge.
-Also, these notes can help you to…"
+They can be useful for you if just finished listening audiobook or want to refresh knowledge.
+There’s the First Door: the main…"
 categories: []
 keywords: [Career Advice,Self Improvement,Reading,Books,The Third Door]
 ---

 ### “The Third Door” by Alex Banayan

+While reading this book, I wrote down the main concepts from it.
+They can be useful for you if just finished listening audiobook or want to refresh knowledge.

 <figure>

 ![](/images2/the-third-door-by-alex-banayan-0.jpg)

 </figure>

-While reading this book, I wrote down the main concepts from it.
-You may find them useful if you just finished reading audiobook or want to refresh knowledge.
-Also, these notes can help you to decide — want you to read this book or not.

 ### STEP 1: DITCH THE LINE